lf-edge/eve/docs/DEVICE-CONNECTIVITY.md

 ### Last resort

-Unless the network.fallback.any.eth configuration item is set to false (as specified in [configuration properties](CONFIG-PROPERTIES.md)), then there is an additional lowest priority item in the list of DevicePortConfigs, based on finding all of the Ethernet and Ethernet-like interfaces (an example of the latter is WiFi and cellular modems) which are not used exclusively by applications.
+Unless the `network.fallback.any.eth` configuration item is set to false (as specified in [configuration properties](CONFIG-PROPERTIES.md)), then there is an additional lowest priority item in the list of DevicePortConfigs, based on finding all of the Ethernet and Ethernet-like interfaces (an example of the latter is WiFi and cellular modems) which are not used exclusively by applications.
 The last resort configuration assumes DHCP and no enterprise proxies.

-Note that if static IP and/or enterprise proxies are used it is useful to set network.fallback.any.eth to false to avoid having the device try DHCP without proxies when there is some network outage.
+Note that if static IP and/or enterprise proxies are used, it is useful to set `network.fallback.any.eth` to false to avoid having the device try DHCP without proxies when there is some network outage.

 ## Prioritizing the list